Costa Mesa has become the latest city in Orange County to launch a rental assistance program to help tenants affected by COVID-19.

 The local program will cover up to $6,000 in unpaid rent.
 Once a tenant is qualified to participate, the rent money will go directly to the landlord.

 Administering the program will be two nonprofit groups: Mercy Housing Living Centers and Serving People in Need.

-The application for tenants to complete will be linked on the city’s coronavirus webpage when it’s ready.
+The application for tenants to complete will be linked on the City of Costa Mesa when it’s ready.